vibze/DARCoachMarks/README.md

 }
 ```

-After than instantiate your coaching view controller and call `present` or `presenOnce` method passing it a view that you want to display coach marks on. `presentOnce` method writes a flag in user defaults and doesnt display this particular CoachMarksViewController in future.
+After than instantiate your coaching view controller and call `present` passing it a view that you want to display coach marks on.
+This method also has an optional steps parameter which is an integer array for steps you'd like to show on this particular call.

+Steps that have been displayed will not be displayed again.
+So for example you have displayed 0 step of a coach marks controller.
+And on another screen you want to present 0, 1 and 2 steps.
+Since 0 step has been shown already the coach marking will start from step 1.

+If you want to reset shown steps status, you can call `resetPresentedStatus` method on an instance of your coach marks controller.

 ```Swift
 ...